Leomendes5584/-User-registration-at-Buger-Eats/README.md

 # Automated testing with cypress on the Buger Eats website

-## Castro as a new user on the platform.
+## Registering a new user on the platform.

 ## Prerequisites